 How do I use AI for SEO?

 Start with one job from the list above (most people start with keyword research or content briefs).
 Pick one tool.
 Build a weekly workflow.
 Use it for a month before adding anything else.
 The biggest mistake is signing up for four tools at once and barely touching any of them.
-How to use AI for SEO well is really about consistency, not tool count.
+How to use AI for SEO well is about consistency, not tool count.

 What are the best free AI SEO tools?

 ChatGPT free tier for drafting and brainstorming.
 Google Search Console for real search data from your own site.
 Ahrefs Webmaster Tools for backlink basics.
 Screaming Frog free tier for technical audits (up to 500 URLs).
-An AI SEO generator like ChatGPT replaces a surprising amount of what paid tools do if you give it a structured brief first.
+An AI SEO description generator or ChatGPT replaces a surprising amount of what paid tools do if you give it a structured brief first.
 Most “free AI SEO tools” are really free trials, so check the fine print.
-If you’re weighing tools vs hiring an AI SEO company, I compare the two approaches in a separate post.
+If you’re weighing tools versus hiring an AI SEO company, I compare the two approaches in a separate post.